SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 This article contains affiliate links; however, all the opinions are my genuine thoughts after trialling the toothbrush for four months at home and when travelling - Dr Zaeem Jafri BDS

-The New Suri 2.0 (2025)
+The Suri 2.0 vs 1.0

-An improved internal motor which is quieter
+An improved internal motor, which is quieter

 A pressure sensor